ComplexOrganizationOfLivingMatter/Epithelia3D/Salivary Glands/LimeSeg_3DSegmentation/README.md

 5. 2.
 Plugins -> Limeseg -> Show GUI
 5. 3.
 Click on 'WriteTo:' and select where you want to export the results.
 Tipically on: 'YOURPATH/Lumen/OutputLimeSeg/'
 5. 4.
 Press 'SaveStateToXmlPly'

+## Matlab's refining process

+1. Execute 'Epithelia3D/Salivary Glands/LimeSeg_3DSegmentation/main.m'
+2. Select the folder you have

+### Directories hierarchy

+'Cells' -> Save all the information related the cells (ROIs, images...).
+'Cells/OutputLimeSeg' -> Save the cell info from LimeSeg.

+'ImageSequence' -> Original image sequence

+'Lumen' -> Save here all the information related to the lumen (segmented images of the lumen, ROIs, etc).
+'Lumen/OutputLimeSeg' -> Save the lumen segmented by LimeSeg.

 ## TROUBLESHOOTING